Mattinton/prettier-plugin-tidy-imports/README.md

 Imports are sorted into 4 distinct groups `Side Efffect`, `Namespace`, `Third Party`, and `Relative`.
 Every group is then sorted alphabetically except `Side Effect` imports where their ordering matters.
 Inside `Third Party` and `Relative` groups, `default` imports are placed at the top, and named imports (imports inside `{}`) are also ordered.

-### Example definitions
+### Definitions

 - Side Effect - `tailwindcss/tailwind.css`
 - Namespace - `import * as yup from "yup"`
 - Third Party - `import { merge } from "lodash"`
 - Relative - `import Utils, { map, filter } from './utils`

+### Typescript Path Aliases

-**NOTE**: This package doesn't know the difference between `Third Party` imports, and aliases defined in the `tsconfig.json` [paths](https://www.typescriptlang.org/docs/handbook/module-resolution.html#path-mapping) config.
+This package doesn't know the difference between `Third Party` imports, and aliases defined in the `tsconfig.json` [paths](https://www.typescriptlang.org/docs/handbook/module-resolution.html#path-mapping) config.
 If you want to make sure these are grouped separately, you should prefix your aliases with a symbol not used in third party modules such as the tilde (`~`).

 ## Installation